Cover Your Bases: How to Minimize the Sequencing Coverage in DNA Storage Systems: The Coding Coverage Depth Problem - Noiseless Channel

-The next claim solves Problem~\ref{pr:opt_code}.1 and states that given $k$ info. strands, for any channel distribution $\bfp$, using an $[n,k]$ MDS code results with the minimal expectation compared to any other length-$n$ codes.
-This can be verified by showing that the number of subsets of size $k$ which are sufficient to retrieve the information is maximized by MDS codes.

-\begin{claim} Given $k$, $n$ and $\bfp$, and assume that $\cC$ is not an MDS code of length $n$.
-It holds that, $\E [\nu_1^{\bfp}(n,k)] \le \E [\nu_1^{\bfp} (\cC)].$ \end{claim} \begin{IEEEproof} Given a sample of size $M$, we denote by $\cX' \subseteq \cX$ the subset of the strands that are represented in $M$.
-If $|\cX'| <k$ then it is impossible to successfully decode the information.
-Otherwise, in the case when $|\cX| \ge k$, any $[n,k]$ MDS code can decode the stored information.
-Therefore, for any such $M$ and $\cX'$, we have that either none of the codes can guarantee a successful decoding or that an $[n,k]$ MDS code can guarantee that.
-This implies the inequality states in the theorem. \end{IEEEproof}
+The next claim solves \autoref{pr:opt_code}.1 and states that given $k$ information strands, for any channel distribution $\bfp$, using an $[n,k]$ MDS code minimizes the expectation of $ \nu_1^{ \bfp }(\cC)$ compared to any other length-$n$ codes.
+This can be verified by showing that the number of subsets of size $k$ which are sufficient to retrieve the information is maximized when an MDS code is used. \begin{claim} Given $k$, $n$, and $\bfp$, assume that $\cC$ is an $(n,k)$ code.
+Then, it holds that, $\E [\nu_1^{\bfp}(n,k)] \le \E [\nu_1^{\bfp} (\cC)],$ where equality is obtained if and only if $\cC$ is an MDS code. \end{claim} \begin{proof} Given a sample of size $M$, we denote by $J \subseteq [n]$ the indices of the unique strands that are represented in this sample.
+If $|J| <k$ then it is impossible to successfully decode the information, which follows since the dimension of the code is $k$.
+Otherwise, when $|J| \ge k$, any $[n,k]$ MDS code can decode the stored information, while if $\cC$ is not an MDS code there exists $J'$ of size $k$ from which the stored information can not be decoded using $\cC$.
+Therefore, if $\cC$ is not an MDS code, for any $J \subseteq [n]$ we have that either none of the codes can successfully decode the information, or that the $[n,k]$ MDS code can decode, while $\cC$ cannot.
+This implies the inequality stated in the theorem, where equality holds if and only if $\cC$ is an MDS code. \end{proof}